Uncovering hidden assets in your divorce

 In respect of property, your solicitor will be able to make an application for a Homes Rights Notice to be placed on the former matrimonial home if the property is held in their sole name and apply for a Unilateral Notice or Restriction to be placed on any other properties held in your ex’s sole name.

-If your ex fails to disclose financial information in a divorce, a few things could happen.
-If the divorce is ongoing, the court will order your ex to fully disclose their finances and assets and if they are found to be hiding money, the court may order that your ex pays your legal costs.
+A few things could happen if your ex fails to disclose financial information in a divorce.
+If the divorce is ongoing, the court will order your ex to disclose their finances and assets fully, and if they are found to be hiding money, the court may order that your ex pays your legal costs.
 Or they may make a financial order on the basis that a certain amount of money is available, despite what your ex has chosen to reveal.

-If the case is already closed, the court has the power to reopen it, set aside the existing financial arrangements, and have you renegotiate everything from scratch, either privately or through the courts.
+If the case is already closed, the court has the power to reopen it, set aside the existing financial settlement, and have you renegotiate everything from scratch, either privately or through the courts.

 Ultimately, hiding assets in a divorce to deprive a spouse of their fair share is a criminal offence punishable by imprisonment.
 If you are in any doubt about your ex’s disclosures, speak to your solicitor straight away.

-Osbornes Law have a team of expert divorce lawyers in London who can discuss your particular circumstances and complete the Form E on your behalf to ensure your case is best represented to the court.
+Osbornes Law has a team of expert divorce lawyers in London who can discuss your particular circumstances and complete Form E on your behalf to ensure your case is best represented to the court.

 We deal with both UK and international clients.
 If you are overseas or outside London, we have high-speed video conferencing facilities and a full online service to ensure you are kept up-to-date and fully appraised of your case and legal options.